A rare CV-1 electric car concept, created by the Kalashnikov concern in 2018, has appeared for sale on Avito in Neftekamsk (Bashkortostan).

 However, after the high-profile premiere, the CV-1 was quickly forgotten.
 Seven years later, the concept ended up with a private owner, who put it up for sale for 1 million rubles.
 According to the seller, the car is not running - it may be missing an engine and battery.

-Thus, the exhibited car is more of a collector's item as an unusual exhibit than a real vehicle.
+Thus, the car on display is more of a collector's item as an unusual exhibit than a real vehicle.

 Read materials on the topic:

-The failed electric car from Kalashnikov was put up for sale for a million rubles
+Kalashnikov's failed electric car put up for sale for a million rubles

 Now on home